Welcome to Under Torah

 Because this domain advocates observance of the Torah, you may consider the domain name, ‘Undertorah.com’ a misnomer because to be under the Torah a person must have transgressed the Torah.
 However, the Hebrew root meaning of the word Torah is teaching or instruction.
 As the Torah (teaching/instruction) was given by the Creator Himself, that is, it came from above, metaphorically speaking all are under Torah.

-The foundational faith of this website is rooted in the belief, teachings and lifestyle of Mashiach Yeshua.
-Mashiach Yeshua was a Torah observant Jew; He lived in accordance with all that is written in the Torah as given to Moshe (Moses) at Mount Sinai.
-If I were to put a label on this faith it would be Netzarim, borne from the words spoken in Isaiah 11,
+The foundational faith of this website is rooted in the belief, teachings and lifestyle of Mashiach Yahusha.
+Mashiach Yahusha was a Torah observant Jew; He lived in accordance with all that is written in the Torah as given to Moshe (Moses) at Mount Sinai.
+If I were to put a label on this faith it would be Netzari, borne from the words spoken in Isaiah 11,

-It is commonly accepted that the term Netzer in the above passage is a reference to Mashiach Yeshua.
+It is commonly accepted that the term Netzer in the above passage is a reference to Mashiach Yahusha.
 He is the Netzer.
 Netzer is the base word used for the Netzarim or Nazarenes of whom the apostle Paul was accused of being a ringleader in Acts 24:5.
 Whilst the term Nazarene may also have referred to the inhabitants of the city of Nazareth, this is not the context of either Isaiah or Acts.
 In Isaiah ‘Netzer’ speaks of the attributes of Mashiach as described in the subsequent verses 11:2-3.
-The reference in Acts is directed at the faith taught by the apostles, the basis of which is to develop a character aligned with Mashiach’s attributes and to follow in the footsteps of the Netzer; Mashiach Yeshua Himself.
-Netzarim is the absorption of the whole Spiritual Man.
+The reference in Acts is directed at the faith taught by the apostles, the basis of which is to develop a character aligned with Mashiach’s attributes and to follow in the footsteps of the Netzer; Mashiach Yahusha Himself.
+The goal of the Netzari is the full absorption of the whole Spiritual Man – Mashiach Yahusha.

 So why undertorah.com?